 - Preheat the oven to 180C / 350F and grease a 20cm / 8 inch springform pan with coconut oil.

 - In a large bowl, sift together the flour, hazelnut meal, coconut sugar, cinnamon, baking powder, baking soda, and salt.

 - In a medium bowl, whisk together the milk, oil, maple syrup, and vanilla.

 - Add the milk mixture to the larger bowl and mix until just combined.
 Pour the batter into the prepared pan and top with the halved apples.
+You can add a handful of hazelnuts as well for extra crunch if you like.
 Bake on the centre rack for 50-55 minutes or until golden.

 - Cool the cake on a rack for 15 minutes before removing the outsides of the pan and cooling completely.
 Once the cake is almost cooled, you can remove the base of the pan.
 Serve at room temperature with nondairy yogurt or ice cream and more cinnamon.